 Heather: Don’t you think it would be nice to sleep in the same bed every night, no matter where we wake up?
 And to have our own little stocked pantry that we take along with us?
 No need to rely on hotel food or an AirBnB kitchen to have the right sharp knife?

 Paul: Listen, if we have to share the same 300 square feet for 12 months, all the knives will be kept very dull.
-We get edgy and claustrophobic in our 3 bedroom, 1,200 square foot apartment now.
+We get edgy and claustrophobic in our 1,500-square-foot house now.
 What are we going to be like when our couch and kitchen table are one entity?

 Heather: Well, obviously, we won’t be spending all day in there.
 We’ll be out and about a lot.
 It wouldn’t be any smaller than spending that time in a hotel room or a single room rental.
 I think it would be very cozy to experiment with living in a small space.
 As long as we have two separate rooms (say bedroom and everything else), I think we’ll do just fine.

 Paul: Are we really “hitching our home to our pick up truck” kind of people though?
 There is some upkeep and maintenance required in these units.
-It may be an understatement to say that our sum total of mechanical skills is humble.
+It may be an understatement to say that our sum total of mechanical skills is employed when we clean the sink trap.
 The last car repair I attempted ended with “The passenger window doesn’t really need to go down anyway.”

 For me, the biggest concern would be dealing with the sewage end of things.
-You know I’m not going anywhere near that situation.I think it would be very cozy to experiment with living in a small space, like an RVClick To Tweet
+You know I’m not going anywhere near that situation.I think it would be very cozy to experiment with living in an RVClick To Tweet

 Paul: If IKEA has a DIY RV in stock we may be good.
 Get that Allen wrench out and go to town!